-Assurance of sufficient and sound budgetary reserves; and

-Constitutional, statutory (and charter) limitations on the level and use of revenues and expenditures.
+Assurance of sufficient and sound budgetary reserves; and Constitutional, statutory (and charter) limitations on the level and use of revenues and expenditures.

-- 5. If these parties have not resolved the impasse within ten (10) calendar days after service of the findings and recommendations upon them, the fact-finder or the chairperson of the fact-finding panel shall make them public by submitting them to the Human Resources Director for consideration by the Board of Supervisors in connection with the Board's legislative consideration of the impasse. - 6.
+- c.
+The fact-finders shall make written findings of fact, and advisory recommendations for the resolution of the issues in dispute, which shall be presented in terms of the criteria, adjustments, and limitations specified above.
+Any member of a fact-finding panel shall be accorded the right to file dissenting written findings of fact and recommendations.
+The factfinder or chairperson of the fact-finding panel shall serve such findings and recommendations on the Employee Relations Officer and the designated representative of the Exclusively Recognized Employee Organization. - 5.
+If these parties have not resolved the impasse within ten (10) calendar days after service of the findings and recommendations upon them, the fact-finder or the chairperson of the fact-finding panel shall make them public by submitting them to the Human Resources Director for consideration by the Board of Supervisors in connection with the Board's legislative consideration of the impasse. - 6.
 If the parties did not agree on mediation or the selection of a mediator and did not agree on fact-finding, or having so agreed, the impasse has not been resolved, the Board of Supervisors may take such action regarding the impasse as it in its discretion deems appropriate as in the public interest.
 Any legislative action by the Board on the impasse shall be final and binding. - R. Costs of Impasse Procedures.
-The cost for the services of a mediator and fact-finder or chairperson of a fact-finding panel utilized by the parties, and other mutually incurred costs of mediation and fact-finding, shall be borne equally by the County and Exclusively Recognized Employee Organization.
-The cost for a fact-finding panel member selected by each party, and other separately incurred costs, shall be borne by such party.
+The cost for the services of a mediator and fact-finder or chairperson of a fact-finding panel utilized by the parties, and other mutually incurred costs of mediation and fact-finding, shall be borne equally by the County and Exclusively